harshavardhanpalle/harshavardhanpalle/README.md

 I'm currently in a focused learning phase — building real skills, not just collecting them.

-My work orbits around**Python · SQL ·** and solving problems that are small, practical, and actually useful.
+My work orbits around** · Python · SQL ·** and solving problems that are small, practical, and actually useful.
 I'm working towards being interview-ready while staying grounded in fundamentals.

 I don't rush the process.
 I trust it.